 Pam Temple and Spencer Funk are Wild Carrot

 This Cincinnati-based, award-winning group has what it takes to please all types of Roots music fans.
 With a foot in traditional American music, their repertoire branches in diverse directions: from award-winning original tunes to swing, blues and traditional songs, using guitar, mandolin, dulcimer, concertina, and vocals.
-With additional instrumentation and vocals they expand to “Wild Carrot and Their Roots Band”, performing as a trio, quartet or larger group.
+With additional instrumentation and vocals they expand to “Wild Carrot and Their Roots Band”, performing as a trio or quartet.
 Wild Carrot’s entertaining and moving performances have often been described as “honest, soothing, uplifting and fun all at the same time”, moving an audience from laughter to tears and back again in a way that makes the listener feel like they’re in a conversation with old friends.
 All of this adds up to a performance that’s been described as “seamless”, “life-sized complex, subtle and powerful” and “a joy”.
 Their latest CD Between the Darkness & the Light has been called, “…an immaculately-performed piece of art ﬁlled with life, love and above all, musicality” Elaine Diehl, Around Cincinnati.

 Awards and Honors